AI & Technology

 Step 3: Decide on Live vs. File Transcription

-Some offline apps are designed for live dictation (you speak, it types in real time).
-Others are for transcribing pre-recorded audio files.
-Many support both, but if live dictation is your primary need, check the latency specs carefully.
+Some offline apps are built for live dictation — you speak, it types.
+Nonetheless, Others are really for transcribing audio files you've already recorded.
+Most claim to do both, but if real-time dictation is what you actually need, check the latency specs before you buy.
+That distinction matters more than most people realize.

 Step 4: Consider Language Support

 Whisper supports 99 languages out of the box.
-Dragon Professional is primarily English.
-Apple Dictation supports about 30 languages.
-If you work in a language other than English, Whisper-based tools are your best bet.
+Additionally, Dragon Professional is primarily English.
+Apple Dictation supports around 30 languages.
+If you work in a language other than English, Whisper-based tools are genuinely your best option here.

 Questions to ask before choosing: